ez4lionky/Projected3DPoints/README.md

 Matlab for projecting 3d world points to 2d image plane

 # Update
-Added function of checking visuable points and visualizing tools
+Added function of checking visible points and visualizing tools